 December 31, 2006

-Our energy is depleted by the things that cause us stress.
-This article helps you to handle or move beyond different kinds of stress - people who pull on your energy, the environment, what you put into your body, painful events, as well as your own thoughts and spiritual connection.
+Our energy is depleted by things that cause us stress.
+Learn to handle or move beyond different kinds of stress, such as people who pull on your energy.

 We live in very stressful times and it is vitally important that we do all we can to keep ourselves healthy.
 Do you sometimes find yourself feeling depleted, even when you first wake up or later in the afternoon?
-Often, this is because the people in your life, the environment and situations in your life, what you put into your body, and/or your own thought processes are depleting your energy.
+Often, this is because the people in your life, the environment and situations in your life, or what you put into your body or your own thought processes are depleting your energy.

 People Who Deplete Your Energy

 Take a minute right now to tune into the people in your life - your primary relationships, the people you work with, your friends.
 Picture yourself with each one.
 Which ones energize you and which ones deplete you?
 People are energetically givers or takers.
 Givers are those people who are sharing their caring energy with you, while takers are those people who attempt to suck the energy out of you.
-If you are not aware of this, you are very vulnerable to having your energy actually sucked out.
-You leave that person feeling depleted and you are not sure why.
+If you are not aware of this, you are very vulnerable to having your energy depleted.
+You leave that person feeling tired and you are not sure why.

 Once you tune into the people who may be depleting your energy, you have some choices.
 You can interact less with them if that is possible.
 You can also learn to shield yourself from their pull, or take care of yourself in the face of it.
 You can do this in a number of ways:

 1) Imagine a bubble of light around you with a mirror on the outside so that their pull gets energetically reflected back to them.